Stefano Kaoze: Education and ordination

-Later career
+Missionary work and European visit

 Immediately after his ordination, Kaoze was dispatched to teach at the minor seminary in Karema in Belgian-occupied German East Africa.
 After Easter in 1918, he was transferred to the minor seminary in Lusaka in the Upper Congo.
 The mission suffered from an outbreak of Spanish flu, and Kaoze contracted the illness, but quickly recovered.
 He accompanied Roelens on a tour of Congolese missions in 1919 and was received positively by other missionaries.

-Later that year he travelled in Roelens' entourage to the headquarters of the White Fathers at Algiers in French Algeria and then to Rome to attend the beatification of the Uganda Martyrs in June 1920.
+Later in 1919 he travelled in Roelens' entourage to the headquarters of the White Fathers at Algiers in French Algeria and then to Rome to attend the beatification of the Uganda Martyrs in June 1920.
 He arrived in Belgium later the same year and preached in a number of schools and churches.
 He was received by King Albert I in Brussels.
 In the course of his visit, Kaoze met the Congolese agronomist Paul Panda Farnana and Kaoze's viewpoint was substantially altered by his visit to Europe.

 Kaoze was acutely conscious of the importance of race and social division which had been heightened by his European visit.
 On his return, he began work on a major universal history of the Tabwa people with whom he closely identified.
 The work emphasised the primacy of his own Sanga clan.
 He published various works on Tabwa language and culture including a Tabwa grammar and Tabwa-French dictionary.
 In the following years, he wrote widely as a self-taught ethnographer and folklorist.
 Most of his work was never published.
 He served as a teacher and parish priest at Lusaka in 1924.

 Kaoze was permitted to found new mission station at Nkala in 1933 to be staffed entirely by African priests.
 He remained the parish head there until he was sent back to Lusaka to serve as a priest in 1943.
 He remained posted there until 1950.

+Political role

-With support from Roelens, he was made a member of the Commission for the Protection of Natives (Commission pour la protection des indigènes) in 1946.
+With support from Roelens, Kaoze was made a member of the Commission for the Protection of Natives (Commission pour la protection des indigènes) in 1946.
 In the same year, he was among the first Africans to sit on the Governing Council (Conseil de Gouvernement) in Léopoldville (modern-day Kinshasa) which advised the Governor-General.
 He frequently traveled to Léopoldville and Élisabethville from 1946 to 1948 when the bodies were in session.
 During the Governing Council's sessions in 1947, he rejected a proposal to issue special cards for évolués that would grant them privileged status, instead arguing that the Belgians should treat the Congolese according to their developmental attainment.
 He also expressed his dissatisfaction with being forced to sit with Asians on segregated boats instead of his white fellow clergymen when traveling on Lake Tanganyika.